yhuang85/mandy/build-source/source/physics/the-quantum-theory-of-fields/06-the-canonical-formalism.rst

 From symmetries to conservation laws
 ++++++++++++++++++++++++++++++++++++

 The general principle that "symmetries imply conservation laws" is mathematically known as `Noether's theorem <https://en.wikipedia.org/wiki/Noether%27s_theorem>`__, but we'll not bother with any mathematical formality here.
-To see how to derive conserved quantitites from an assumed symmetry, let's change :eq:`eq_infinitesimal_variation_of_field` as follows
+To see how to derive conserved quantities from an assumed symmetry, let's change :eq:`eq_infinitesimal_variation_of_field` as follows

 .. math:: \Psi_n(x) \to \Psi_n(x) + \ifrak \epsilon(x) \Fscr_n(x)
 	:label: eq_functional_infinitesimal_variation_of_field